G0rav/image_similarity_search/README.md

 **Why?** - Because it offers the best balance between scalability and performance, with high retrieval accuracy across diverse datasets.
 Its ability to work without retraining or fine-tuning makes it ideal for dynamic, real-world applications where new data is frequently added.

-**Use Case** - Ideal for systems like Google Lens or large-scale e-commerce platforms with varied and continuously changing image catalogs.
+Ideal for systems like Google Lens or large-scale e-commerce platforms with varied and continuously changing image catalogs.

-## **How to Run**
-All approaches are in `combined_approaches.ipynb` only.
-It can be directly run.
-I've used google colab for my experiments.

 ## **References**
 - Deep Residual Learning for Image Recognition. arXiv:1512.03385